MckinstryJ/OpenAI_Keras_LL/README.md

 python3 utils/plot_results.py <path_to_your_log_file>
 ```

+#### Live Plot Visual
+When training with the argument `--plot`, a live plot visual will appear besides the render screen.
+To use this feature you must have `--render` as part of your arguments.
+The plots are similar to what you might find in results folder.
+The plot is updated at every 1/10 episodes.

 # Acknowledgments

 - Atari Environment Helper Class template by [@ShanHaoYu](https://github.com/ShanHaoYu/Deep-Q-Network-Breakout/blob/master/environment.py)
 - Atari Environment Wrappers by [OpenAI](github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py)
 - SumTree Helper Class by [@jaara](https://github.com/jaara/AI-blog/blob/master/SumTree.py)
+- Germain and Crew for the base code [@Germain](https://github.com/germain-hug/Advanced-Deep-RL-Keras)

 # References (Papers)